JMBighouse/Thesis/README.md

 ## Reuse & Collaboration

 This code is publicly available for transparency and reproducibility.
-If you're interested in adapting CliffWatch for another location or using this methodology in your research, please contact the author at [your email].
+If you're interested in adapting CliffWatch for another location or using this methodology in your research, please contact me at j_bighouse@yahoo.com.
 I'd welcome the opportunity to collaborate and track the system's scientific impact.

 See companion PWA repository: [github.com/JMBighouse/CliffWatch](https://github.com/JMBighouse/CliffWatch)